Nanopore-Hackathon/wf-modidec_data-curation/README.md

 5. Which bamfile entries should be taken ?
 This options enbales the user to extract a resonable amount of training data for a given construct.
    - Define start index on bamfile (Variable: Start index on bamfile, Default: 0)
    - Define end index on bamfile (Variable: End index on bamfile, Default: 10000)

+After you chose the parameters for data curation click on Launch to start the process.